juperala/juperala.github.io/_drafts/getting-started-on-web-developent.markdown

 <p>Inspired by this I decided to start an side-project to get more familiar on developing frontend applications with modern tools.
 It would give me also a great opportunity to try out cloud platforms and their benefits from app development perspective - for now I've used cloud platforms only for testing related tasks.</p>

-<p>Here's short story of what I did and thoughs throughout the learning path.
+<p>Here's story of what I did and thoughs throughout the learning path.
 The post does not aim to be a step-by-step tutorial, but rather give an overview of what to look into when starting frontend web development.</p>

 ## The Goal
 <p>I wanted to develop some application that could potentially be somewhat usefull for others also.
 Maybe something that uses Open Data.</p>